Skip to main content

 4. Embrace Novelty and Variety

 ADHD brains crave novelty.
-Doing the same workout forever is torture for us.
+Doing the same workout forever is torture.
 But constantly changing everything leads to no progress.

 The balance:

-• Vary the details - Change rep ranges, tempo, or equipment
+• Vary the details — change rep ranges, tempo, or equipment every few weeks

-• Try new activities quarterly - Rock climbing, swimming, martial arts
+• Try a new activity quarterly — rock climbing, swimming, martial arts

 This gives you enough novelty to stay engaged while maintaining consistency for results.